Dilwale Dulhania Le Jayenge: Themes

 Scott Jordan Harris, writing for Roger Ebert's website, says the film's popularity lies in its ability to effectively convey two opposing themes appealing to different portions of society.
 He said, "It argues that we should follow our hearts and chase happiness wherever it leads, regardless of the obstacles in our paths, while simultaneously suggesting we should respect the ways of our elders, particularly our parents, and do nothing that challenges their will".
 Rachel Dwyer said the film was important for presenting marriage as an understanding between parents and children.
 While fighting the old tradition of the arranged marriage, it still encouraged the importance of seeking parental consent, even for a love marriage.
 According to Patricia Uberoi, Dilwale Dulhania Le Jayenge reiterates the theme of Hum Aapke Hain Koun..!
 (1994) in a self-conscious manner while also linking it explicitly to the fact that the protagonists tend to remind themselves and each other of what it means to be an Indian.

+Sandra Ponzanesi has noted the thematic similarities with The Sure Thing (1985), as the movie follows a college student who embarks on a cross-country trip in hopes of a casual romantic encounter, but ends up traveling with a young woman.
+Initially at odds, the two gradually fall in love.
+She also highlighted that, while the basic storyline resembles that of Dilwale Dulhania Le Jayenge, the cultural context and details differ significantly.

 Music

 The Dilwale Dulhania Le Jayenge soundtrack features seven songs composed by Jatin–Lalit, a duo consisting of the brothers Jatin and Lalit Pandit.
 Anand Bakshi wrote the lyrics and Lata Mangeshkar, Asha Bhosle, Kumar Sanu, Abhijeet Bhattacharya and Udit Narayan performed the vocals.
 Jatin–Lalit was considered for the job when singer Asha Bhosle contacted Yash Chopra after meeting the duo.
 It was their first collaboration with Yash Raj Films.
 They secured the job after singing "Mehndi Laga Ke Rakhna" for Yash.
 In return, they ensured she sang one song, "Zara Sa Jhoom Loon Main".
 Pamela Chopra helped them select tunes and instruments to give some of the songs a Punjabi flavour.
-Bhasker Gupta, writing for AllMusic, said the soundtrack was the best of Jatin–Lalit's career, and that it "marked the beginning of the fifth wave in Indian cinema ...".